-This article was written by Miranda Palmer with zynnyme.com, thank you Miranda for providing CPH and Associates with this article.
+This article was written by Miranda Palmer with zynnyme.com, thank you Miranda for providing CPH Insurance with this article.

 Is there a higher standard for which a therapist should be held to when advertising?
 How can there be justification for the unethical practices that many continually exhibit when it comes to advertising?
 As a therapist in private practice, advertising with integrity is a standard all should practice.
 This, as well as the law and a code of ethics should define not only the individuals but, the practice in which you conduct.